tamhd/MultiMT/README.md

 ------

 This is a project for translating one language to another language, with the support of a thid language(s).
+This program handles the way to translate from one language to another via multiple languages in the middle.
+It involves either the approaches to triangulation and the management techniques towards available resources.

-The first, and the most center to the project is tmtriangulate - a tool for phrase-table triangulation
+The first, and the most center to the project, is tmtriangulate - a tool for phrase-table triangulation

 ##### ABOUT

 This program handles the triangulation of Moses phrase tables, with 6 different options.

-##### WHY

-Phrase table triangulation is one of the main pivoting methods, which

-This program handles the way to translate from one language to another via multiple languages in the middle.
-It involves either the approaches to triangulation and the management techniques towards available resources.

 ##### REQUIREMENTS